 set tics scale controls the size of the tic marks.
 The first value <major> controls the auto-generated or user-specified major tics (level 0).
-The second value controls the auto-generated or user-specified minor tics rotate asks gnuplot to rotate the text through 90 degrees, which will be done if the terminal driver in use supports text rotation. norotate cancels this. rotate by <ang> asks for rotation by <ang> degrees, supported by some terminal types.

-(level 1). <major> defaults to 1.0, <minor> defaults to <major>/2.
+The second value controls the auto-generated or user-specified minor tics (level 1). <major> defaults to 1.0, <minor> defaults to <major>/2.
 Additional values control the size of user-specified tics with level 2, 3, ...
 Default tic sizes are restored by set tics scale default.